 Don’t worry if you don’t meet these criteria.
 Your employer won’t automatically enrol you, but you can still join The People’s Pension.
 You should talk to your employer if you wish to join.

 The great thing about a workplace pension is that it’s not just the employee who pays into a pension

 – the employer and the government contribute too.
 It’s extra ‘free’ money for the employee.

-This money builds up in your personal pension pot and you can spend it when you retire, or any time after you reach 55 (the government proposes to increase this to age 57 from 2028).
+This money builds up in your personal pension pot and you can spend it when you retire, or any time after you reach your normal minimum pension age.